-This MOU does not provide Supplier with exclusive rights to be the only supplier to CNGC’s CIS program.
-Upon identification of a customer’s requirements, CNGC will solicit supply and capacity offerings from a portfolio of eligible suppliers.
-Selection of the supplier is at CNGC’s sole option and will be based upon such criteria as price, dependability, source of supply and ease of administration.
+This Agreement does not provide ENA with exclusive rights to be the only supplier to CIS Customer in CNGC’s CIS program.
+Upon identification of an existing or potential CIS Customer’s requirements, CNGC will solicit supply and capacity offerings from its portfolio of eligible suppliers.

-If CNGC and Supplier have cooperated to prepare a CIS bid for physical gas for an identified customer, or if CNGC and Supplier have been serving the customer under the CIS program, this customer shall be deemed a “CIS Customer”.
-If Supplier sells natural gas to a CIS Customer within ninety (90) days after submission of a CIS bid to the CIS Customer, or within ninety (90) days after termination of a CIS contract with the CIS Customer, Supplier shall pay to CNGC a commission equal to the fees which CNGC would have received under the earlier bid or the preexisting contract with the CIS Customer.
-Such commission shall be payable for a period of three (13) years or for the length of time Supplier sells natural gas to the CIS Customer, whichever is shorter.
+ENA agrees that during the Term (hereafter defined), and for a period of six (6) months after termination of this Agreement, ENA will not, without the express written consent of Agent, on its own behalf or on behalf of any other person or entity, directly or indirectly market natural gas supplies to any CIS Customer for which ENA has provided a gas supply offer in accordance with Section 3 of this Agreement.

+Notwithstanding anything to the contrary contained herein, ENA may discuss, negotiate, and execute financial transactions with any counterparties, including without limitation, CIS Customers during the Term of this Agreement and any time thereafter.

+TERM

+This Agreement shall commence upon the Effective Date and terminate on the date that is one (1) year thereafter (the “Term”).

 LIABILITY FOR CONSEQUENTIAL LOSS OF PROFIT

-Notwithstanding anything to the contrary contained in this MOU, no Party shall be liable to the other for any indirect, incidental, special, exemplary, punitive or consequential damages, including without limitation loss of revenue, cost of capital and loss of business reputation or opportunity, whether any such damages arise out of contract, tort (including without limitation negligence), strict liability, warranty or otherwise.
+Notwithstanding anything to the contrary contained in this Agreement, no Party shall be liable to the other for any indirect, incidental, special, exemplary, punitive or consequential damages, including without limitation loss of revenue, cost of capital and loss of business reputation or opportunity, whether any such damages arise out of contract, tort (including without limitation negligence), strict liability, warranty or otherwise.

 ASSIGNMENT

-A Party may not assign its rights under this MOU without the consent of the other Party, such
+A Party may not assign its rights under this Agreement without the consent of the other Party, such

 consent not to be unreasonably withheld.